danston/gbc/README.md

 ### Run the code

-In order to run the code do the following:
+In order to run the code, do the following:

 1. Install [macports](https://www.macports.org/install.php)
 2. Open main.cpp and edit the path to the folder with images on the line 142